 Our board certified psychiatrist and counseling staff work collaboratively on developing treatment plans and, when appropriate, medications to help.
 We offer individual, group, marriage and family counseling services.

-By combining medication and counseling, we provide you with a holistic addiction treatment approach that research has shown to be effective in treating substance use disorders and sustaining recovery.
-Primarily used if you are suffering from opioid addiction (such as heroin and prescription pain relievers that contain opiates), medication assisted treatment (MAT) can help by working to:
+By combining medication and counseling, we provide you with a holistic addiction treatment approach.
+Research has shown this method to be effective in treating substance abuse disorders and sustaining recovery from addiction.
+This method is primarily used when an individual is suffering from opioid addiction, such as heroin or prescription pain relievers that contain opiates.
+It can also be used for alcohol abuse in some cases.

 - Help you focus on developing the healthy thought and behavior patterns that will sustain recovery

-- Block the euphoric (feel good) effects of alcohol and opioids
+- Block the feel good effects of alcohol and opioids

 - Give relief from cravings